AherRahul/portfolio-v1/content/articles/08-low-level-design/approach.md

 ---
-title: "How to Ace Low Level Design Interviews"
+title: How to Ace Low Level Design Interviews
-description: "Learn how to ace Low Level Design interviews with a step-by-step guide on designing Stack Overflow using object-oriented principles and best practices."
+description: Learn how to ace Low Level Design interviews with a step-by-step guide on designing Stack Overflow using object-oriented principles and best practices.
-datePublished: 2026-02-02
+datePublished: 2026-02-27
-dateModified: 2026-02-02
+dateModified: 2026-02-27
 topics:
   - lld
 courseName: 08-low-level-design
 showOnArticles: false
+published: true
 ---

 ## How to Ace Low Level Design Interviews